 Anglesey & Penmon Priory

-We travel to Anglesey to visit first the ancient prehistoric burial mound of Bryn Celli Dhu.
-We can explore inside the burial chamber itself.
-We then visit the prehistoric settlement site at Din Lligwy where prehistory mixes with the medieval age.
-Finally we visit Penmon Priory in its unique setting at the northeast corner of Anglesey, with its early Christian cross and the holy well of St Seiriol.
+We’ll explore inside the burial chamber of the ancient prehistoric burial mound of Bryn Celli Dhu.
+See how prehistory mixes with the medieval age at the prehistoric settlement site at Din Lligwy.
+Then we’ll discover Penmon Priory in its unique setting, with its early Christian cross and the holy well of St Seiriol.

 Criccieth Castle & Penarth Fawr

 We visit the Holy Well and church of St Beuno at Clynnog Fawr on the Llyn Peninsular.
 Then we’ll explore the spectacularly located Criccieth Castle, built originally by Llywelyn the Great.
 This very Welsh prince included a very English style of gatehouse.
-We move on to the Holy Well of St Cybi, located in a quiet and peaceful setting on the Llyn Peninsular.
-Finally we have the chance to view Penarth Fawr, a 15th century hall-house with impressive timber roof and aisle-truss.
+Our final visit is to the Holy Well of St Cybi, located in a quiet and peaceful setting on the Llyn Peninsular.

 Dolbadarn Castle & Caernarvon Castle

-We travel to Llanberis first, to visit Llewellyn the Great’s Dolbadarn Castle in its spectacular setting by Llanberis Lake.
-We then move on to Caernarvon to see the spectacular castle built by Edward I and used for the Investiture of the Prince of Wales.
-We will return to Beddgelert by the unique Welsh Highland Railway.
+We’ll visit Llewellyn the Great’s Dolbadarn Castle in its spectacular setting by Llanberis Lake.
+Then it’s Caernarvon to see the spectacular castle built by Edward I and used for the Investiture of the Prince of Wales.
+We’ll travel back to the Country House on the unique Welsh Highland Railway.

 Sometimes things happen beyond our control – the weather, traffic jams or changes at the places we visit.
 If we need to adjust your holiday programme, for whatever reason, your leader will help smooth the way.